 “(2) District government employees at registration events at which participant eligibility is certified or transportation stipends are distributed, or at hiring events; and

-“(3) Participants, District government employees, and employees of host agencies who attend the annual closing ceremony.”.
+“(3) Participants, District government employees, and employees of host agencies who attend the annual summer youth employment program closing ceremony.”.

 Sec.
 4174.
 Section 3 of the Mayor’s Youth Leadership Institute Act of 2005, effective October 20, 2005 (D.C.
 Law 16-32; D.C.
 Official Code § 2-1572), is amended by adding a new subsection (d) to read as follows: